Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: The hyperbolic plane

-in which geodesics are arcs and lines in the disk perpendicular to the unit circle in $\mathbb{R}^2$, and hence any two distinct points on the unit circle $S^1$ are the endpoints of a unique geodesic.
+in which geodesics are arcs and lines in the disk perpendicular to the unit circle in $\mathbb{R}^2$, and hence any two distinct points on the unit circle $S^1$ are the endpoints of a unique geodesic (\Cref{Fig: hyp_models_lines} on the left).
 The map

 is an isometry from the half-plane to the disk model of $\mathbb{H}$.